PX4/PX4-Autopilot/NxWidgets/README.txt

   small display.

   The window manager consists of a task bar with icons representing the running tasks.
-If you touch the tas'ks icon, it comes to the top.
+If you touch the task's icon, it comes to the top.
 Each window has a toolbar with (1) a title, (2) a minimize button, and (3) a stop application button using the standard icons for these things.